-Our businesses are aware of the potential impact of greenhouse gases and are addressing the reduction of these emissions by focusing on energy conservation efforts.
+Our company is aware of the potential impact of greenhouse gases and is addressing the reduction of these emissions by focusing on energy conservation efforts.

 General Mills is a member of The Business Roundtable, a public policy advocacy organization of CEOs of leading U.S. corporations.
-We are participating in its Climate RESOLVE initiative, which reports annually the member companies' greenhouse gas emissions to the U.S. Department of Energy beginning in 2003.
+We are participating in its Climate RESOLVE initiative, which reports annually the member companies' greenhouse gas emissions to the U.S. Department of Energy.

 Food processing operations are not typically large direct generators of carbon dioxide.
-The company has an internal task force to track and review these emissions, and to implement a cohesive program across our businesses.
-An energy usage tracking system has already been initiated, and other sources of carbon dioxide also will be analyzed as part of our Climate RESOLVE involvement.
+The company has an internal task force to track and review these emissions and to implement a coordinated program across our businesses.
+An energy usage tracking system has been initiated, and other sources of carbon dioxide are analyzed as part of our Climate RESOLVE involvement.